wp-plugins/custom-users-order/readme.txt

 1. Quick and easy drag and drop for rearranging of users
 2. Set the number of users to display in frontend.

+= Usage =
+Place this shortcode in page, post or text widget where you'd like to display a list of all users.

+`
+[author_listing]
+`

 == Installation ==
 1. Upload "custom_users_order" to the "/wp-content/plugins/" directory.
 2. Activate the plugin through the "Plugins" menu in WordPress.
 3. Place shortcode [author_listing users=2] in wordpress page, post or text widget, where in the users parameter you can pass the number of users you want to display in frontend.
 5 users will be displayed by default .
 4. Place the code `<?php do_shortcode('[author_listing users=2]'); ?>` in template files, where in the users parameter you pass the number of users you want to display in frontend.
 5 users will be displayed by default .

 == Screenshots ==
 1. After activating the plugin it will be hooked in Users Menu.